OnkarBhattacharya/PortfolioForge/README.md

 # PortfolioForge

 Welcome to **PortfolioForge**!
-This is a Next.js application designed to help you create a professional software engineering portfolio with ease.
-Leverage AI-powered content suggestions, import data from various sources like LinkedIn and GitHub, and showcase your projects in a beautifully designed template.
+This is a Next.js application designed to help you create a professional portfolio with ease, no matter your profession.
+Leverage AI-powered content suggestions, import data from various sources like your CV, and showcase your work in a beautifully designed template.

 ## Tech Stack